otagomohio/2019-06-11_GBS_EE/sessions/stacks.md

 previous step.
 The populations.sumstats.tsv file gives a list of all polymorphic loci.
 Use the ```zcat, grep, cut, sort, uniq, shuf, and head``` commands to generate a list of 1000 random loci.
 Save this list of loci as a whitelist, that we can feed back into populations.
 This operation can be done in a single shell command.
-ADD HINTS
+ADD  A LINK TO DESCRIPTION OF THOSE COMMANDS

 8. Now execute populations again, this time feeding back in the whitelist you just generated.
 This will cause populations to only process the loci in the whitelist.